AUDRINEA/pingpong/README.md

 If you have any issues or questions that I can help you with, You can contacted us on;
 0705100467 / 0792451012

 Facebook: Audrine Allan / Trevor Felix

 Instargram: audrineallan / official-trevor-felix

-You can also email us: audrineamanda@gmail.com / trevorfelix123@gmail.
+You can also email us: audrineamanda@gmail.com / trevorfelix@gmail.

 ### License